freedomofpress/securedrop-client/app/architecture.md

 - Managing UI state via Redux
 - Dispatching user actions (login, send reply, download file) to the main process

-#### Preload Script (Security Bridge)
+#### Preload Script + IPC API

-The [preload script](./src/preload/index.ts) runs in a privileged context with access to Node.js APIs but shares the renderer's DOM.
-It uses Electron's `contextBridge` to expose a safe, limited API (`window.electronAPI`) that the renderer can use to communicate with the main process.
+The [preload script](./src/preload/index.ts) uses Electron's `contextBridge` to expose the IPC API (`window.electronAPI`) that the renderer can use to communicate with the main process.

-All IPC calls are wrapped with performance logging.
-The preload script never exposes raw Node.js or Electron APIs directly to the renderer.

-### Main Process (Trusted)
+### Main Process

 The main process is the core of the application.
-It handles all privileged operations including database access, cryptographic operations, file system access, and network requests.
+It handles all core backend logic including database access, cryptographic operations, file system access, and network requests.

 **Key responsibilities:**